 Mass and other liturgical celebrations are open to all members of the College, visitors to the College, friends from other colleges and our neighbours from the local vicinity.
 Tea and coffee are served after Sunday Mass in the Combination Room.
 During Full Term there are occasional guest preachers at the Sunday Mass.
 Informal prayer meetings are also held in the Chapel at times agreed among those attending.
-Sung Vespers is celebrated on St Edmund's Feast on the nearest Friday to 16 November.
+Sung Vespers is celebrated on St Edmund's Feast on the nearest Saturday to 16 November.
 A Carol Service is held at the end of Michaelmas Term.
 The annual Commemoration of Benefactors takes place in the Chapel during Lent Term.
 If you would like to contribute in any way to the life of the Chapel, please see the Dean.
+There is a mailing list notifying those signed up of upcoming events - mailings are occasional.
+To be included, contact the Dean.
+The termly Chapel Card can be found on the College website and the Chapel Facebook page.